S-Luther/questionable-hexopus-cube/README.md

 ### Extra Credit
 You will get extra credit if you have your program return a shorter list of commands to solve the rubics cube than what is the commands already entered but in reverse.

+You can also get extra credit by building a randomizer of some sort.
+As long as the randomizer still puts the cube in a possible state.

 ### Setup command
 N/A

 ### Due Date
-29th of September at 11:00pm
+24th of February at 11:00pm

 ### Notes
 - The JDK is installed on GitHub Actions machines, so you're also able to directly invoke `javac`, `java`, or any other CLI command included in the JDK.
-No public tests on this one as it is complex enough that it would be a worthwhile endeavor to just write for the tests so I will execute them on submission.
+There will be only one test run on this project so feel free to check your work against it.
+But also know that I have more test that I will run it against..